 Day 3: Atlantic Seaboard & Cape Peninsula

 Hit the road with your guide for a full-day adventure on this Cape Peninsula Tour.
-The Cape Peninsula is a rocky peninsula that juts out into the Atlantic Ocean at the south-western extremity of the African continent.
-At the southern end of the peninsula are Cape Point and the Cape of Good Hope.
-On the northern end is Table Mountain, overlooking Cape Town.
+The Cape Peninsula is a rocky promontory that juts out into the Atlantic Ocean at the southwestern extremity of the African continent.
+At the southern end of the peninsula are Cape Point and the Cape of Good Hope, while the northern end is home to Table Mountain, overlooking Cape Town.
 The southernmost point of the Cape Peninsula has outstanding flora and fauna and is part of the UNESCO World Heritage Cape Floral Region.

-Head out from Cape Town early in the morning, passing Cape Town University and Constantia before heading for Ou Kaapse Weg in Noordhoek (a half-hour drive from Cape Town).
-Stop here for a coffee break and some photos, then head to the Cape Point Nature Reserve where you will visit the Cape of Good Hope and the lighthouse (an hourlong drive from Ou Kaapse Weg).
+Head out from Cape Town early in the morning, passing Cape Town University and Constantia before reaching Ou Kaapse Weg in Noordhoek (a half-hour drive from Cape Town).
+Stop here for a coffee break and some photos, then continue to the Cape Point Nature Reserve, where you will visit the Cape of Good Hope and the lighthouse (an hour-long drive from Ou Kaapse Weg).